MeanyLodge/History/docs/Skiers-Hit-The-Trail.md

 BY DON PAGE, THE SEATTLE POST-INTELLIGENCER, 24 FEBRUARY 1961

 Fun Fact #1: The article refers to our transport as a "Snow Cat".
-Combined with the name of the driver, you arrive at the natural conclusion of calling our transport [[Tom-Cat]].
+Combined with the name of the driver, you arrive at the natural conclusion of calling our transport [Tom Cat](Tom-Cat).

 Fun Fact #2: Notice the size of Tom, and the way the skis are stored.
 This is before it was expanded to the size it is now.